Moodyw03/MemoMingle/README.md

 ## Technologies used

-The MemoMingle app employs a variety of technologies, each serving a specific role within the project:
+The My Cloud Diary app employs a variety of technologies, each serving a specific role within the project:

 **Python:** The primary programming language used for server-side logic.